'We're really afraid': major Hurricane Eta pounds Nicaragua | Science-Environment

 Late on Monday, Javier Plat, a local Catholic priest, told Reuters there was a city-wide power outage in Puerto Cabezas and government-arranged shelters had reached capacity.
 "This city of 70,000 people is very vulnerable.
 We have houses made of wood and adobe.
 The infrastructure of the residential houses is our main vulnerability," Plat said.

 Nicaragua on Monday evacuated at least 3,000 families, including fishermen who live in the most vulnerable villages on the Atlantic coast, officials said.
 Some 20,000 people were taking cover in shelters, SINAPRED said on Tuesday.
 The storm is forecast to move inland over northern Nicaragua through Wednesday morning and then hit central Honduras on Thursday.
-Once it clatters into the mountains of Nicaragua and Honduras, it should weaken rapidly, NHC said.
+Once it collides with the mountains of Nicaragua and Honduras, it should weaken rapidly, the NHC said.

-Ortega's government had issued red alerts in several regions in the path of the hurricane.
-On Monday, several ports in neighboring Honduras, where the government had carried out evacuations, were forced to shut amid reports of floods.
+Ortega's government issued red alerts in several regions facing the hurricane.
+On Monday, ports in Honduras, where the government carried out evacuations, were forced to shut.
 El Salvador also evacuated citizens as a precaution.

 - READ MORE ON: